zhan2586/ray-tracing-gems-cn/README.md

 - [x] `editazhu` 5.
 Computing Minima and Maxima of Subarrays, by Ingo Wald

 ## PART 2: INTERSECTIONS AND EFFICIENCY, editor: Ingo Wald
-- [x] `haiyuem` 6.
+- [x] `haiyuem` / `liyongnupt` 6.
 A Fast and Robust Method for Avoiding Self-Intersection, by Carsten Wächter and Nikolaus Binder
 - [x] `AmesingFlank` 7.
 Precision Improvements for Ray/Sphere Intersection, by Eric Haines, Johannes Günther, and Tomas Akenine-Möller
 - [x] `wubochang` 8.
 Cool Patches: A Geometric Approach to Ray/Bilinear Patch Intersections, by Alexander Reshetov
 - [x] `lifangjie` 9.
 Multi-Hit Ray Tracing in DXR, by Christiaan Gribble